bioinfoDZ/scDAPP/Documentation/Usage.md

 Assays and layers / slots of the integrated Seurat object found at `multisample_integration/data_objects/Seurat-object_integrated.rds` are as follows:
 - RISC assay: "data" layer contains batch-corrected matrix direct and unmodified from RISC, which is in natural log space (log1p). "counts" layer contains antilog to "count" space, "batch corrected counts".
 Data layer is most useful.
-- RNA assay: "counts" layer contains a concatenated matrix of raw UMI counts (non-normalized, non-batch corrected) from all samples. "dat"a layer contains something similar to Log1p counts (the output of `Seurat::NormalizeData()`).
+- RNA assay: "counts" layer contains a concatenated matrix of raw UMI counts (non-normalized, non-batch corrected) from all samples. "data" layer contains something similar to Log1p counts (the output of `Seurat::NormalizeData()`).
 - Predictions assay: [label transfer](https://satijalab.org/seurat/articles/integration_mapping) scores from Seurat.